Role of Salutogenic Design, Evidence Based Design & the Anthropocene in Healthy Building — Wellness Design Consultants

 Beulah, Australia

-Setting the scene: the anthropocene era and the healthy building movement
+Setting the scene: the anthropocene era and the healthy built environment movement

 The concept of the Anthropocene and the healthy green buildings movement are interconnected in several ways, as both address the profound impact of human activity on the environment and human well-being: